Managing Multidisciplinary Teams in Healthcare: 5 Best Practices

 - Psychologists

-Each staff member contributes their own skill set and expertise.
-For example, a doctor may lead the team in establishing a diagnosis and writing care orders.
-A nurse executes these orders and provides medication and teaching.
+Collaboration is important because each team member contributes valuable skills and expertise.
+For example, a doctor may lead the team in establishing a medical diagnosis and writing care orders.
+A nurse may contribute a nursing diagnosis, and execute the doctor’s orders by providing medications.
 The medical assistant would support these efforts by addressing patient hygiene and emotional support needs.

 Collaboration and coordination is essential in healthcare.
-Multidisciplinary team members allow for a “divide and conquer” technique that helps ensure all tasks are completed by the most appropriate care provider.
+Multidisciplinary team members allow for diverse perspectives and a broader knowledge base than a single clinical discipline could provide.
+Teams also allow for a “divide and conquer” technique that helps ensure all tasks are completed by the most appropriate care provider.
 This shared trust allows each member of the team to focus on their assigned responsibilities, knowing that others on the team are doing the same.

 There are clear benefits of using an MDT to provide care to your patients, which are highlighted in the table below.